 SAP’s One Way View on This Topic

-SAP claims the right to access to material that is not even published yet, and yet they claim that people should pay for the right to display screenshots that of SAP that is in the public domain.
+SAP claims the right to access material that is not even published yet, and yet they claim that people should pay for the right to display screenshots that of SAP in the public domain.

 I think the word hypocritical comes to mind.

 I will be waiting for SAP to send me a fake legal letter.
-If and when I receive it, I will immediately publish it, along with the law firm on this blog.
+If and when I receive it, I will immediately publish it and the law firm on this blog.
 I will then critique the letter so that others can see the faux arguments that SAP uses.
 I am quite interested in getting my hands on this letter.